Cyber Security Body of Knowledge (CyBOK) Training Course

 Participants attending this course will

-- Gain an understanding of basic concepts of security, IT security, and secure coding
+- Understand basic concepts of security, IT security, and secure coding

-- Comprehend the requirements of secure communication
+- Understand the requirements of secure communication

-- Learn about network attacks and defenses at various OSI layers
+- Learn about network attacks and defenses at different OSI layers

-- Acquire a practical understanding of cryptography
+- Have a practical understanding of cryptography

 - Understand essential security protocols

-- Grasp recent attacks against cryptosystems
+- Understand some recent attacks against cryptosystems

-- Receive information on recent related vulnerabilities
+- Gain information about some recent related vulnerabilities

-- Understand the security concepts of Web services
+- Understand security concepts of web services

-- Access sources and further readings on secure coding practices
+- Obtain sources and further readings on secure coding practices

 Audience